uchicago-cs/chiventure/docs/wdl.md

     in: `<ROOM ID>` which is the id of the room that the item is in when the game starts

-    attributes: the descriptors for the item

-    - attribute: `<STRING>` which is the name of the state of the item upon initialization of the game

-      value: `<STRING_VAL>` which is the value of the state of the item upon initialization of the game

     actions: the possible actions that can be performed on the item; each action has the following fields:

     - action: `<ACTION FROM BANK>` in the form of a string in ALL UPPER CASE

-      conditions: (OPTIONAL) the conditions that must be fulfilled for the action to be completed

-      - id: `<STRING_ITEM>` which is an identification name that is unique to the conditional item

-        attribute: `<STRING>` which is the name of the state of the conditional item

-        value: `<STRING_VAL>` which is the value of the state of the conditional item in order for the action to be completed

-      effects: (OPTIONAL) changes an attribute of the item's state upon action (if the door had “locked” as a state attribute, you would change this by writing “locked: no” here to negate that condition)

-      - id: `<STRING_ITEM>` which is an identification name that is unique to the affected item

-        attribute: `<STRING>` which is the name of the state of the affected item

-        value: `<STRING_VAL>` which is the value of the state of the affected item upon completion of the action

       text_success: `<STRING>` which is a string that is displayed upon the success of an action (OPTIONAL)